mzacki/mzacki.github.io/_posts/2022-06-24-concurrency.md

 **Important**: if there exists another thread accessing the same object, but through a non-synchronized method, there is a possibility of concurrent modification / reading inconsistent state.

+### Optimistic vs pessimistic lock

+Both are ways to prevent **a lost update** to happen.

+**Optimistic lock**: checks whether a value to be updated has not been changed since last read.

+**Pessimistic lock**: explicitly forces other threads to wait until an update is done.